Preet Bharara: Later career and other endeavors

+In popular culture

 The Showtime television series Billions gives a fictional portrayal of the U.S. Attorney's Office of the Southern District of New York's prosecution of financial crimes.
 The series is loosely based on the investigation of hedge fund manager Steven A. Cohen of S.A.C.
-Capital Advisors by Bharara's office.Joi-Marie McKenzie, 'Billions' creators react to the firing of U.S. Attorney Preet Bharara, ABC News (March 12, 2017).
-The show's fictional SDNY U.S. Attorney Charles "Chuck" Rhoades Jr., played by Paul Giamatti, was partly inspired by Bharara.Cynthia Littleton, Trump's Firing of New York U.S. Attorney Preet Bharara Evokes 'Billions', Variety (March 11, 2017).
+Capital Advisors by Bharara's office.
+The show's fictional SDNY U.S. Attorney Charles "Chuck" Rhoades Jr., played by Paul Giamatti, was partly inspired by Bharara.

 Personal life

-Bharara is married to Dalya Bharara, a non-practicing lawyer.
-They live in Scarsdale, New York with their three children.
+Bharara is married to Dalya Bharara, a non-practicing attorney.
+As of 2016, the Bhararas lived in Scarsdale, New York with their three children.
 In interviews, Bharara "has reflected on his family's diverse religious heritage: Sikh (his father), Hindu (his mother), Muslim (his wife's father) and Jewish (his wife's grandmother)."

-Bharara became a naturalized United States citizen in 1980.
 Bharara is a registered Democrat but "not considered a strong partisan."
-His nomination to the U.S. Attorney's post in 2009 was welcomed across the political spectrum as Bharara was regarded as an "apolitical and fair-minded" figure.

 Bharara's younger brother Vinit "Vinnie" Bharara, also a graduate of Columbia Law School, is an entrepreneur.
-Vinnie Bharara and Marc Lore co-founded Quidsi, the parent company of Diapers.com and Soap.com, which they sold in 2010 to Amazon.com for $540 million.Peter Lattiman, The Fabulous Bharara Boys, New York Times (June 9, 2011).
+Vinnie Bharara and Marc Lore co-founded Quidsi, the parent company of Diapers.com and Soap.com, which they sold in 2010 to Amazon.com for $540 million.

-Bharara traces his desire to become a lawyer back to the seventh grade, which was when he read the play Inherit the Wind.

-In 2012, Bharara was named by Time magazine as one of "The 100 Most Influential People in the World," and by India Abroad as its 2011 Person of the Year.

-Bharara is a lifelong Bruce Springsteen fan.
-Springsteen shouted, "This is for Preet Bharara!" before launching into his song "Death to My Hometown" at an October 2012 concert in Hartford, Connecticut.
+Bharara is a fan of Bruce Springsteen.
+The admiration seems to be reciprocal as at an October 2012 concert in Hartford, Connecticut Springsteen shouted, "This is for Preet Bharara!" before launching into his song "Death to My Hometown".

-In 2013, Bharara delivered the commencement address at Fordham Law School in New York and received an honorary Doctor of Laws.
-Later that week, Bharara delivered the commencement address at his alma mater, Columbia Law School, during his 20th reunion year.
-In 2014, Bharara delivered the commencement address at Benjamin N. Cardozo School of Law also in New York and spoke at Harvard Law School's Class Day Ceremony.
-In 2016, Bharara delivered the commencement address at Seton Hall University School of Law in Newark, New Jersey.
-In 2018, Bharara delivered the commencement address at St. John's University School of Law in New York.
-In 2022, Bharara delivered the commencement address at his alma mater, Columbia Law School.

-Bharara was included in Bloomberg Markets Magazines 2012 "50 Most Influential" list as well as Vanity Fairs 2012 and 2013 annual "New Establishment" lists.